katiecaryrose/blog/_posts/2014-11-11-3-project-ideas.md

 2.)A map that represents what is happening around the data.
 If possible, a 3-D globe.

 3.)A body map.
-No clear directions but here is some inspiration:
+No clear direction but here is some inspiration:

 ![]({{ site.url }}/blog/images/youarehere2.jpg)